oO0oO0oO0o0o00/Rbq2012Tagger/README.md

 Focuses on convenient tagging of local pictures from any folders, targeting PC and Android, featuring one-key shortcuts and keyboard navigation.

 Currently still in progress.
 Not planning to update for the next month as my P0 demand is already fulfilled.
-If you somehow need it, ~~download from the Releases section in the page~~ build and run it (currently having problem directly lauching .exe).
+If you somehow need it, download from the Releases section in the page or build and run it.

 ## Screenshots